 Taughannock Creek, which winds through a limestone and shale rock gorge 400-feet deep, plunges over three major waterfalls: Upper Falls, a 100-foot drop, Taughannock, a 215-foot plunge, and Lower Falls, a 15-foot cascade.

 The waterfalls are best viewed during the spring and after heavy rains when the relative trickles roar to life.
-And with the Gorge Trail open in the winter, Taughannock Falls can be viewed as the mist builds up ice against the cliffs.
+And with the Gorge Trail open in the winter, Taughannock Falls can be observed as the mist builds up ice against the cliffs.

 The name Taughannock derived from Native American origins.
-It may roughly translate to a combination of Iroquois and Algonquin terms meaning “great fall in the woods,” or to a Lenni Lenape chief named Taughannock who died near the falls during a battle.
+It may roughly translate to a combination of Iroquois and Algonquin terms meaning “great fall in the woods,” or to a Lenni Lenape chief named Taughannock, who died near the falls during a battle.

 |1740 Taughannock Blvd., Trumansburg, NY 14886|